wikimedia/mediawiki-extensions-SocialProfile/UserBoard/README.txt

 Requirements
 =======================

-Mediawiki 1.10
+Mediawiki 1.11
 YUI
 UserStats package

 Installation
 =======================

-This assumes you have copied all the neccessary files into /extensions/UserBoard.
+This assumes you have copied all the neccessary files into /extensions/SocialProfile/UserBoard.

+If you are installing all extensions part of SocialProfile, there is no need to follow the instructions below.

 Please change any path references if you have installed the foler elsewhere